makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 Moving on, this first screen immediately refers to “cold storage” and “multi-signature” technologies.
 These are concepts that are unlikely to be commonly understood, and as such represents the first potential point of friction in terms of converting a new customer.
 If I were a new bitcoin user, still grappling with the concept of a “bitcoin wallet”, I think I’d feel unsure whether this product is or isn’t relevant to me.

-So feeling unsure, I’m far more likely to click “Start tour”, than to directly create an account.
+Still feeling unsure about this product, I’m far more likely to click “Start tour”, than to directly create an account.

 ![][4]

 Starting the tour, I’m dropped _straight_ into the the topic of “offline encrypted servers”, that are “never connected to the internet”.
 Remember, this is the *second screen* I see as a potential new Xapo customer, and possibly even a new bitcoin user.
+I still don't really know what the product is, but I'm launched into a presentation of how its security is implemented.

-Immediate questions that come to mind:
+In that context, some immediate questions that come to mind:

 - If my bitcoins are offline, does that mean I can’t use them?
 - Why are the servers “never connected to the internet”?